Course Descriptions

 Securities Regulation - LAWS 7401

-Concerned with the various federal statutes regulating the issue of corporate securities and the cases and regulations that have arisen out of those statutes; stress on statutory interpretation.
+Stresses statutory interpretation of the various federal statutes regulating the issue of corporate securities and the cases and regulations that have arisen out of those statutes.
+3 credits, letter graded.

 Sem Law & Religion - LAWS 8385